Education

 Real Time Refractive Surgery with ORA

-Learn about how using real-time wavefront technology in the operating room allows your surgeon to fine turn your cataract surgery outcome for superior results.
-Highly recommended for patients who have had previous refractive eye surgery, such as LASIK, PRK, or RK, have pre-existing corneal pathologies.
+Discover how real-time wavefront technology in the operating room helps your surgeon fine-tune cataract surgery outcomes for superior results.
+This approach is especially recommended for patients with a history of refractive eye surgery such as LASIK, PRK, or RK, as well as those with pre-existing corneal conditions.

 Monofocal (Basic) Lens Implant